Sandringham and West Newton Primary School Curriculum Rationale

 The school makes a conscious effort to engage with initiatives that will enable further development and excellence in specific areas and has recently been awarded Gold RE Quality Mark.
 The outdoor environment and the local community are considered an opportunity for active learning for all our children.
 The school grounds have been developed to incorporate Forest Schools which has become much-loved part of each school week.

 Sandringham and West Newton Primary School makes full use of the skills of a wide range of professionals; throughout their time at the school, children will work with specialist instructors, musicians and sports coaches.
-The school was recently awarded a Silver PE Quality Mark and has an impressive track record for performance in competitive sports.
+The school was recently awarded a Gold PE Quality Mark and has an impressive track record for performance in competitive sports.
 Arts, music and performance have a high profile in the school and each year put on a highly thought of summer production.
 Additionally, the school facilitates peripatetic music lessons on site for all children who desire to learn an instrument.
 We have recently applied for an Artsmark and are waiting to see which award we are given.

 The school takes pride in providing a nurturing environment, where learners demonstrate high levels of enjoyment in their education and most make good progress in most subjects and areas of learning.
 Children at all levels are helped to achieve their potential.
 Those who are most able are challenged and supported through being offered tasks which provide opportunities for greater depth and those who struggle are encouraged and given targeted support to embed skills, to develop at their own pace or simply to learn in a style that best suits their individual needs.

 The innovative practice across the school provides a strong foundation and opportunities for children to collaborate and develop social skills both indoors and out.
 This curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality first wave teaching, supported by targeted, proven interventions where appropriate.
 In this way it can be seen to impact in a very positive way on children’s outcomes.